Duek/2FA-Horizon/README.md

 /etc/pam.d/radiusd

-This parameters give you passcode based Google Authenticator without after AD password, Then you get the traditional Horizon AD credential prompt.
+This parameters give you passcode based Google Authenticator without AD password, Then you get the traditional Horizon AD credential prompt.